OkayestDev/itertest/README.md

     > Adds an iteration to the currently selected test
 - generate
     > Generates plotly.js html file (path printed to console) of test iterations
+- print `<search>`
+    > Prints json data of all iterations matching search of the currently selected test
+- delete `<search>`
+    > Delete all iterations matching search of the currently selected test
 - help
     > Prints itertest commands